wolfwfr/vimatrix.nvim/README.md

 ### 🖱 Manual Invocation

-Vimatrix.nvim makes the `VimatrixOpen` user-command available, which opens the floating Vimatrix window according to the `window.general` settings in the config.
+Vimatrix.nvim makes the `VimatrixOpen` user-command available, which opens the floating Vimatrix window according to the `window` settings in the config.

 You can keymap it if you want, e.g: